chibaby-cyber/LEMP-Stack-Implementation-AWS/README.md

 # LEMP-Stack-Implementation-AWS
-This project demonstrates how to iplement a LEMP stack on AWS.
+This project demonstrates how to implement a LEMP stack on AWS.

 LEMP Stack is one of the various technology stacks that exist.
 A technology stack is a set of frameworks and tools used to develop a software product.
 This set of frameworks and tools are very specifically chosen to work together in creating a well-functioning software.
 They are acronymns for individual technologies used together for a specific technology product.
 LEMP (Linux, Nginx, MySQL, PHP or Python, or Perl) is one of them.
 Others include; LAMP (Linux, Apache, MySQL, PHP or Python, or Perl), MERN (MongoDB, ExpressJS, ReactJS, NodeJS), MEAN (MongoDB, ExpressJS, AngularJS, NodeJS)